 New Platforms Are Making Watch Investing Accessible and Liquid

 The transformation of watch buying from relationship-dependent dealer transactions into transparent marketplace commerce has fundamentally altered who can participate and how confidently they can transact across borders.
 Platforms like Chrono24, Bezel, and WatchBox create global buyer pools with pricing transparency that directly benefits liquidity and market efficiency.
+If you've ever tried to sell a watch through traditional channels, you'll immediately understand why this shift matters.

 Bezel alone processed over $750 million in listings during the first half of 2025, providing granular brand demand data while implementing counterfeit screening that addresses one of the biggest barriers preventing newcomers from buying with confidence.

-Financial Times coverage of Gen Z's secondary market orientation captures how this generation approaches watches with investment discipline older collectors often lacked, treating purchases as deliberate allocation decisions rather than impulse acquisitions justified after the fact.
+Financial Times coverage of Gen Z's secondary market orientation captures how this generation approaches watches with an investment discipline older collectors often lacked, treating purchases as deliberate allocation decisions rather than impulse acquisitions justified after the fact.

 Timepieces Represent More Than a Passing Trend for Gen Z

-Mechanical watches offer something increasingly rare in modern consumer culture: products explicitly designed to be repaired, serviced, and passed across generations rather than replaced on upgrade cycles.
-This aligns powerfully with Gen Z's documented preference for buying less but buying better, combined with active resistance to planned obsolescence defining most technology and fashion.
+Mechanical watches offer something increasingly rare in modern consumer culture, products explicitly designed to be repaired, serviced, and passed across generations rather than replaced on upgrade cycles.
+This aligns powerfully with Gen Z's documented preference for buying less but buying better, combined with active resistance to the planned obsolescence defining most technology and fashion.

 Deloitte's research shows younger buyers explicitly seeking products with multi-decade lifespans, making luxury watches almost uniquely suited to these values compared to most contemporary luxury categories where obsolescence gets engineered in rather than designed out.
+Your watch should outlast your phone by about forty years.
+That's the point.